miriban/tic-tac-toe/README.rst

 How to start development environment
 ####################################

-- Setup project environment by type the following command `docker-compose build`
+- Setup project environment by type the following command :code:`docker-compose build`
-- Start the project using the following command `docker-compose up`
+- Start the project using the following command :code:`docker-compose up`
 - Enjoy the game

 Run Unit Tests